13 Normal Digestion

 Sites of Digestion

-There are 5 main “sites” of digestion.
+In monogastrics (simple stomached animals, including humans), there are 5 main “sites” of digestion.

 Oral cavity

 People (and many omnivores) have salivary amylase.
-Chewing starches for a longer period of time makes the food taste sweeter.

 Stomach

 Protein digestion starts in the stomach.
 Acid and pepsin break down proteins into polypeptides.
-Pepsinogen is produced by chief cells and is converted to pepsin by HCl (released from parietal cells).
-Once activated, pepsin can activate itself.
-Some animals produce gastric lipase, permitting some fat digestion in the stomach.
-Salivary amylase is inactivated by the stomach acidity.
+Inactive pepsinogen is produced by chief cells in the stomach and is converted to pepsin by the hydrochloric acid released from the gastric parietal cells.
+The active pepsin then breaks down proteins.
+Once activated, pepsin can activate itself so the cycle continues.

 Liver/gall bladder

 Bile is required to digest fats.
 Bile salts are released from the liver and help break up fat globules, allowing them to be broken down into smaller components by pancreatic lipase.
-After monoglycerides and fatty acids enter the cell, they are recombined into triglycerides.
-The triglycerides are coated in proteins and transported into the lacteals as chylomicrons.
+Without bile, pancreatic lipase can’t do anything.

 Not all species have gall bladders but they all have biliary systems.